rmkozlowski/holygrailapp/README.md

 # holygrailapp
-In this assignment of Module 25 of MIT xPRO's coding course, we created a full-stack holy grail application.
+In this assignment of Module 25 of MIT xPRO's coding course, I created my first full-stack holy grail application.

+**For this app to run effectively, redis 3.1.2 should be used.